ONLINE therapy ACROSS IlLinois, iowA & michigan

 Stop repeating the argument and start reaching the person.

 Most relationship pain isn’t coming from logistics.
-It’s coming from deeper places like: feeling under prioritized, feeling alone, feeling like you don’t matter, feeling like your partner isn’t there when you need them.
+It’s coming from deeper places like:

 We’ll slow down and look at real moments from your relationship so you can see what’s really underneath the conflict — what each of you is needing, and how you’re reaching for each other in ineffective ways.
 From there, I’ll help you practice new ways of responding that create more emotional safety, trust, and closeness.